2025 Vol. 37, No. 11

 Conclusions

-By combining electrostatic field finite element analysis with large-sample numerical simulation of lightning discharge, the lightning strike probability distribution characteristics of the tethered UAV system and the surrounding ground under different conditions are determined, which can provide a important reference for the direct lightning protection design of the tethered UAV system.
+By combining electrostatic field finite element analysis with large-sample numerical simulation of lightning discharge, the lightning strike probability distribution characteristics of the tethered UAV system and the surrounding ground under different conditions are determined, which can provide an important reference for the direct lightning protection design of the tethered UAV system.

 Quantum low-perturbation electromagnetic environment testing technology